ksk0629/template_laravel_docker/README.md

 # LARAVEL PROJECT
-This repository is for creating a new laravel project.
+This repository is for creating a new Laravel project.

 # Setup
 ## Adjust settings